-The West Side Bridges Retrofit will seismically retrofit eight existing bridge structures along Treasure Island Road to meet current seismic safety standards.
-One of the structures will be seismically retrofitted, while the remaining bridges will be demolished and replaced.
+The West Side Bridges Retrofit will seismically retrofit eight existing bridge structures along Treasure Island Road to meet current state seismic safety standards.
 These bridge structures are a critical connection between Yerba Buena Island, Treasure Island, and the Bay Bridge.

 The Transportation Authority is leading the design and construction of this project in collaboration with the Treasure Island Development Authority.

 The cost of the West Side Bridges Retrofit is $126 million.
 Funding for the project comes from a combination of federal, state, and local sources, including the federal Highway Bridge Program, federal Rebuilding American Infrastructure with Sustainability and Equity Grant, California Prop 1B Local Bridge Seismic Program, Bay Area Toll Authority, SB 1 Local Partnership Program Formula Funds, Treasure Island Development Authority, and Transportation Authority Prop K Transportation Sales Tax.